sage-code/maj/numerals.md

 ## Numbers

-* First 9 numbers from one to nine are finalized with vowel "a";
-* Each small number has a corresponding prefix using two letters;
+* Each number has a corresponding prefix using two letters;
-* Firs number: nil and last: cen are terminated with consonant.
+* The prefix can be used to create a larger number;

 **Ten = cen**